 This deeply furrowed squash with golden-orange, dark-green, or cream-white skin and pale orange to yellow flesh is one of my favorite baking squashes.
 Slice it into halves and fill it with butter and honey, then sprinkle it with cinnamon and nutmeg for a warming delicious treat.

 The lovely buff exterior covers a rich, sweet salmon-colored flesh.
 The tough shells make them ideal for long-term storage if kept in a dark, dry, cool spot all winter.
-Nothing is more delicious than butternuts split down the middle, then drizzled with a bit of maple syrup and baked until tender.
+Nothing is more delicious than butternut squash split down the middle, drizzled with a bit of maple syrup, and then baked until tender.

 The delicata squash, also called sweet potato squash, is considered an early winter squash (along with acorn and sugarloaf).
 The skin is thin and creamy white with dark green striation along the ribs.
 The dark orange flesh is sweet and rich, fine-textured and dry.
 It is excellent for baking.
 Cut it lengthwise, lightly rub the flesh with olive oil, and bake.

-Hubbards come in green or baby blue and both types are excellent.
+Hubbard squash comes in green or baby blue, and both types are excellent.
 The meat is thick, rich, and finely grained with rich, sweet golden flesh.

-Japanese Kabocha’s are the behemoths in the winter squash world, weighing anywhere from 2 to 8 pounds.
-However, 2-3 pounds is what you will most likely find in the markets.
+Japanese Kabocha squash is the behemoth in the winter squash world, weighing anywhere from 2 to 8 pounds.
+However, 2-3 pounds is what you will most likely find in Northwest markets.
 This squash is a deep matt green with a pale celadon stripe in the curved indentations.
 The flesh is vibrant yellow-orange and quite sweet.
+Kabocha is one of my favorite fall soup squashes.

-From the West comes this large, teardrop-shaped winter squash with brilliant crimson-orange skin.
+Red Kuri is a large, teardrop-shaped winter squash with brilliant crimson-orange skin.
 The flesh is dry, meaty, and sweet.
 The average weight is five to seven pounds.
-Red kuris are perfect for one meal, since each squash serves two to four people nicely.
+Red Kuris are perfect for one meal, since each squash serves two to four people nicely.
 The seed cavity is ideal for stuffing.
+Red Kuri is one of my favorite fall soup squashes.

 Spaghetti squash is a large oval fruit with light yellow to cream colored skin.
 When fully cooked, the flesh is sweet, light and buttery, the perfect foundation for fresh tomato sauce, or your favorite pasta sauce.
 The flesh is also stringy and looks like spaghetti when you scoop it out.